galaxyproject/gxabm/README.md

 ### Contributing

-Fork this repository and then create a working branch for yourself base off the `dev` branch.
+Fork this repository and then create a working branch for yourself from the `dev` branch.
 All pull requests should target  `dev` and not the `master` branch.

 ```bash
 git clone https://github.com/ksuderman/bioblend-scripts.git